JBadgujar/Eventta/readme.md

-# Swissmote
+# Eventta

-Swissmote is a backend API for event management, allowing users to create, manage, and join events.
+Eventta is a backend API for event management, allowing users to create, manage, and join events.
 It provides authentication and user profile management functionalities.

 ## Table of Contents